itayG98/Plants-world/README.md

 ## Social network of plants lovers
-this is a boostrap excercise
+This is a boostrap excercise helpin a non-coder friend